-Dr. Marcus H. Martins is an associate dean and professor of religion and leadership at Brigham Young University-Hawaii, and has served as a translator, temple officiator, high councilor, bishop, and mission president.
+Dr. Marcus H. Martins serves as associate dean for religious education at Brigham Young University-Hawaii, and has served as a translator, temple officiator, high councilor, bishop, and mission president.
 These remarks do not constitute an official statement of The Church of Jesus Christ of Latter-day Saints.